frann93/demoAzurePlusDocker/README.md

 Note: To run the project number 0 (My Timer Trigger) you need to set the enviroment of the database (i let you the script .sql to do so) and set the connection string properly.

-I really really	had enjoyed presenting this demo for you, it was a nice challenge and i did my best with many problems with my S.O actually.
+I really really	had enjoyed presenting this demo for you, it was a nice challenge and i did my best with a few problems with my S.O actually.

 Enjoy it,
 Cya